-We advocate the measurement of the partial branching fractions for $B\to ee\mu\nu$ and $B\to \mu\mu e\nu$, in the low $q^2$ bins $[0.0025,1]$ and $[0.1,1]$ GeV$^2$ respectively.
-Our results for these quantities can be found in Table~\ref{tab:results} for $\lambda_B=350$ MeV and central values of the remaining parameters, where the uncertainty is at the 30\% level, dominant contributions coming from $|V_{ub}|$ and the variation of the scale.
+We advocate the measurement of the partial branching fractions for $B\to \mu\mu e\nu$ and $B\to ee\mu\nu$ in the low $q^2$ bins $[4 m_\mu^2,0.96$ GeV$^2$] and $[0.01,0.96$ GeV$^2$] respectively as well as the intermediate bin $[1.1,3]$ GeV$^2$.
+We find that the uncertainty is at the 40\% level for the low $q^2$ bin and 30\% for the higher $q^2$ bin, dominant contributions coming from the unknown phases of the resonant contributions with respect to the non-resonant amplitude and from $|V_{ub}|$.
 We further show the dependence of the partial branching ratio on $\lambda_B$ in Fig.~\ref{fig:brvslamB}, and find that the dependence far outweighs the remaining uncertainties, suggesting that given a value of the partial branching ratio a measurement of $\lambda_B$ should be feasible.
-While there are no official projections for these channels at LHCb and Belle II, naive estimates show that the prospects to measure the partial branching ratio is promising.
+While the lower $q^2$ bin is more sensitive to $\lambda_B$, it also suffers larger uncertainties due to the resonances, such that the experimental sensitivities in these two bins will ultimately determine which provides the stronger constraint on the structure of the $B$ meson.
+While there are no official projections for these channels at LHCb and Belle II, simple estimates show that the prospects to measure the partial branching ratio is promising.
 We therefore look forward to these results and to the potential measurement of $\lambda_B$, complementary to that of $\mathcal{B}(B\to\gamma\ell\nu)$ at Belle II.